sandravwc/improved-succotash/README.md

 # improved-succotash
-mysqlbackup script completly based on automysqlbackup 2.6.8

-*written for work purposes
+stuff just happend as i figured out that automysqlbackup doesn't let you set destination port for your SQL server...

-*use multi to wrap around ix if you have multiple databases to dump
+*use wrapper to wrap around succotash if you have multiple databases to dump

-*gentle-checker might be used with nagios or something
+*gentle-checker might be used with nagios or something. needs wrapper conf in order to work.

-*broken-differ, well, diffs mysql output vs. what you have on disk
+*broken-differ, well, diffs mysql output vs. what you have on disk. needs to be rewritten because it didnt work well.

 configuration files included in conf
 # install
 clone repo and run install.bash